Agile Methodology Basics

 Lower project risk

-The outcome of your project is stable and well understood.
+The outcome of your project is stable and well understood

 Agile is intended to help reduce the cost of change and uncertainty on a project by breaking it down into iterative project management stages.
-However, if there’s already very little uncertainty and a low possibility of change, then Agile may not be the most effective approach.
-For instance, if you work in an industry with heavy regulations or where many of the project requirements are already known, then you don’t need iterative planning and multiple drafts.
+However, if there’s already very little uncertainty and a low possibility of change, Agile may not be the most effective approach.
+For instance, if you work in an industry with heavy regulations or where many of the project requirements are already known, you don’t need iterative planning and multiple drafts.

-Your project must produce a repeatable deliverable.
+Your project must produce a repeatable deliverable

-Your company cannot support Agile.
+Your company cannot support Agile

 - Agile isn’t well understood.
 If your team and company don’t have training in Agile or a sound understanding of its principles, practices, and frameworks, then they’re not ready to use it.